hqywork/EntityFramework.wiki.Chinesize/Design-Meeting-Notes:-July-2,-2015.md

 - Try to educate people to either set keys or use Identity column, but not both
 - For seeding scenarios, other patterns like the sequence ones above allow mixing, but care must be taken with key space
 - Same exception is ultimately thrown if sentinel value is used when first non-sentinel value is encountered
+- Consider trying to provide more information that will help the developer decide what they should do

 ### No key generation with attempt to use sentinel